facundoraviolo/versaflake/README.md

   - 6 bits node ID = 64 nodes
   - 8 bits sequence = 256 IDs per millisecond per node

-## Exceptions

-- **InvalidNodeIdException**: Thrown if the node ID is outside the valid range for the configured number of node ID bits.
-- **InvalidBitConfigurationException**: Thrown if the total bits exceeds 63 or if any component has zero or negative bits.
-- **ClockMovedBackwardException**: Thrown if strict mode is enabled and the system clock moves backward.

 ### Strict Mode

 The generator supports two modes for handling backwards clock movement: